michalcisek/FPL/README.md

 # FPL

-In order to run simulation before start of new FPL season run the following scripts in given order.
+In order to run simulation before start of new FPL season execute the following scripts in given order.

 1. **club_dictionary.R**
     - add new clubs